mets/METS-primer/Chapter-3.md

 presentation desired, the capabilities of the available presentation programs, etc.

-### Attributes of the structural map section

-ID (*ID/O*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-TYPE (*string/O*): Identifies the type of structure represented by the `<structMap>` For example, a `<structMap>` that represented a purely logical or intellectual structure could be assigned a TYPE value of "logical" whereas a `<structMap>` that represented a purely physical structure could be assigned a TYPE value of "physical".
-However, the METS schema neither defines nor requires a common vocabulary for this attribute.
-A METS profile, however, may well constrain the values for the `<structMap>` TYPE.

-LABEL (*string/O*): Describes the `<structMap>` to viewers of the METS document.
-This would be useful primarily where more than one `<structMap>` is provided for a single object.
-A descriptive LABEL value, in that case, could clarify to users the purpose of each of the available `<structMap>`s.

 ### Elements contained in the structural map section

 #### Division